feluxe/very-hungry-pi/README.md

 $ /etc/init.d/cron restart
 ```

 If this is all done, your Pi should run *vhpi* every hour and you should see some activity in the log files and of cause on your hard drive.
-Yay!
+Yay! :D